 Location: New Delhi

 Architect: Vir.Mueller Architects

-As located in a seismic zone and densely surrounded by a residential area, this housing gives a significant response to this context, though it’s structural as well as spatial conception.
+As located in a seismic zone and densely surrounded by a residential area, this housing gives a significant response to this context, though its structural as well as spatial conception.
 The structure integrates three apartments, two of which are duplexes, along with common open spaces for interaction, with all the spaces obtaining adequate light and ventilation, and the brick masonry facilitating the creation of patterns of light and shadows over the surfaces.
-This housing provides a classic example of the incorporation of essential factors for a healthy living which generally gets neglected in urban life.
+This housing provides a classic example of the incorporation of essential factors for healthy living which generally gets neglected in urban life.